jzh001/-FlutterButter-FashCycle/README.md

 ## What's next for [FlutterButter] FashCycle
 We hope to incorporate elements of machine learning into our app, so that we can more accurately predict the carbon emissions saved based on a larger range of factors, such as the description of the products.

+## Deployment Instructions
+Download the APK file on this Github Repository at the following path: build\app\outputs\flutter-apk\app-release.apk